 Cycling the Danube River Path — Planning Guide

-Cycling the Danube River path is one of those trips that sounds ambitious until you actually look at the map and realise it’s almost entirely flat, well-signed, and doable on a budget that would make most package holiday operators weep.
-I rode the full Passau to Budapest stretch over three separate trips — the first time completely underprepared, the second time obsessively over-prepared, and the third time somewhere in the middle, which is where I’d put you if you read this first.
-The route attracts around a million cyclists a year across its various sections, and yet independent budget travellers are still outnumbered by guided tour groups in matching polo shirts.
+Cycling the Danube River path has gotten complicated with all the guided tour marketing flying around, making it sound like something you need to pay €2,000 and wear a matching polo shirt to accomplish.
+You don’t.
+I rode the full Passau to Budapest stretch three separate times — the first completely underprepared, the second obsessively over-prepared, and the third somewhere in the middle, which is honestly where you’ll land if you read this before you go.
+Around a million cyclists tackle various sections every year.
+Independent budget travellers are still outnumbered by guided groups at every Wachau viewpoint.
 That gap is worth closing.

 Passau to Vienna — The Classic Section